 What is Massachusetts Doing?

 MassDEP is working with municipalities across the state to develop a network of drop-off centers for common automotive and household wastes.
-To learn more about getting a program started in your town or city, or to find the location of the recycling center nearest you, see: Recycling in My Community
+To learn more about getting a program started in your town or city, or to find the location of the recycling center nearest you, see: How & Where to Recycle

 Other good sources of information include your local board of health, recycling committee or public works department.